 A real estate market never heads in just one direction.
 Several key factors can drastically influence the direction of the market including mortgage interest rates, employment levels/growth, investment growth, immigration and development.
 Separately, or in conjunction with one another, they can influence whether we are it is a buyer’s market or a seller’s market.

 A buyer’s market exists when there significantly more homes for sale than there are buyers.
-The typical end results a drop in median sale prices over time as home owners adjust their expectations to the current market conditions.
+The typical end result is a drop in median sale prices over time as homeowners adjust their expectations to the current market conditions.

-To appropriately measure market activity, TrilliumWest uses the Sales/New Listing Ratio.
+To appropriately measure market activity, TrilliumWest uses the Sales/New Listing Ratio as much as possible.
 The primary purpose of this ratio is to measure the balance between market supply and demand.

 - a ratio between .40-.60 is considered a seller's market

 - a ratio of less than .40 is considered to be a buyer's market

 Nicole Davidson is amazing to work with!
 We would highly recommend her ...Brandon D.